tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The physical network resources can be partitioned on network devices by applying a Per Hop forwarding Behavior (PHB) onto packets that traverse the network devices.
-In the Diffserv model, a Class Selector (CS) is carried in the packet and is used by transit nodes to apply the PHB that determines the scheduling treatment and drop probability for packets.
+In the Diffserv model, a Class Selector Codepoint (CS) is carried in the packet and is used by transit nodes to apply the PHB that determines the scheduling treatment and drop probability for packets.

 When data plane NRP mode is applied, packets need to be forwarded on the specific NRP that supports the Slice-Flow Aggregate to ensure the proper forwarding treatment dictated in the NRP Policy is applied (refer to
 {{SliceDefinition}} below).
 In this case, a Slice-Flow Aggregate Selector (SAS) MUST be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.

-The ingress node of an NRP domain, in addition to marking packets with a Diffserv CS, MAY also add an SAS to each Slice-Flow Aggregate packet.
-The transit nodes within an NRP domain MAY use the SAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to
-{{SlicePHB}} for further details).
+The ingress node of an NRP domain MAY also add an SAS to each Slice-Flow Aggregate packet.
+The transit nodes within an NRP domain MAY use the SAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
 The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same Slice-Flow Aggregate.

-When data plane only NRP mode is used, routers may rely on a network state independent view of the topology to determine the best paths to reach destinations.
+When data plane only NRP mode is used, routers may rely on a network state independent view of the topology to determine the best paths.
 In this case, the best path selection dictates the forwarding path of packets to the destination.
 The SAS field carried in each packet determines the specific NRP-PHB treatment along the selected path.